bbc/psammead/packages/components/psammead-social-embed/README.md

 See [accessibility notes](#accessibility-notes) for more information.

-Note: For your convenience, instances of `%provider%` and `%provider_name%` in the above strings will be replaced with the current provider and, where the provider is known, the name of the provider.
-E.G. `instagram` and `Instagram` respectively.
+Note: For your convenience, instances of `%provider%` and `%provider_name%` in `fallback`, `skipLink` and `caption` strings will be replaced with the current provider and, where the provider is known, the name of the provider.
+E.G. `youtube` and `YouTube` respectively.

 ## Usage